RoblabWh/ROSHAN/README.md

 # ▶️ Usage

-ROSHAN can be launched in two main modes:
+ROSHAN can be launched in two main modes and through a testing notebook:

 ## 1. C++ Simulation Only
 For running the simulator without reinforcement learning: